 Program Details

-- Communicate biblical content through creative, culturally relevant media;
+- Communicate biblical, theological, and spiritual content through creative, culturally relevant media

-- articulate the role of art and worship in shaping and expressing Christian life;
+- Articulate the role of art and worship in shaping and expressing Christian life and the role of the creative believer in the church and the world

 Course Requirements